 Most lenders like to see that the borrower has proper financial reserves in case of a job loss or other unforeseen event.
 This means that you need to have money in your savings account, IRA, 401K, stocks, or another source to cover a loss of job.

 So even if you have good credit, even if you put down a solid down payment, you could still be denied if you don’t have money left in your bank account.

 Having inadequate reserves can kill your chances of securing your dream home.

-Just because you and the seller have agreed on a price doesn't mean the negotiations are over.
-In a shaky market, the appraised value of the home may be lower than the agreed-upon purchase price.
+Just because you and the seller have agreed on a price doesn’t mean the negotiations are over.
+In a shaky market, the home’s appraised value may be lower than the agreed-upon purchase price.